C-Loftus/pygeoapi/notes/EDR_mappings.md

 > Note: In this document I am primarily focused on location queries.
 However, we will also want to implement other query types, probably at least locations, items, area, and cube.
 >
-> The challenges with mapping EDR location queries onto RISE are very similar to other types of queries.
+> The challenges mapping RISE location queries into EDR are similar to the challenges with other types of queries.

 ## Locations Query as an Example EDR Mapping Challenge